30th July 2020

 A discussion should be had regarding which of these is the best option for the business and the freelancer.

 Hiring freelancers has a range of benefits and can provide an ideal solution for businesses that require work on a short-term basis.
 However, it might make more sense for your company to find permanent staff instead.
 Don’t let the payroll responsibilities of hiring employees be a barrier, if this is what would fit your business needs better.
-Instead, you can outsource the payroll responsibility to experts such as FMP Global.
+Instead, you can outsource the payroll responsibility to experts such as IRIS FMP.